nucypher/nucypher/README.md

 03. Ursula, a miner, receives the access policy and stands ready to re-encrypt data in exchange for payment in fees and block rewards.
 Thanks to the use of proxy re-encryption,
-Ursula and the storage layer never have access to Alice's plaintext data.
+Ursula and the storage layer never have access to Alice's plaintext data nor her private key.

 04. Bob, a data recipient, sends an access request to the NuCypher network.
-If the policy is satisfied, the data is re-encrypted to his public key and he can decrypt it with his private key.
+If Bob was granted an access policy by Alice, the data is re-encrypted for his public key, and he can subsequently decrypt it with his private key.

 More detailed information: